mennolui/wp-foyer/README.txt

 * YouTube: Displays a YouTube video, or a specified fragment, as slide background.

 More features, slide formats and slide backgrounds are coming soon.
-Eg. a Page slide, a Recent Posts slide stack, and multiple and recurring scheduled channels.
+Eg. an HTML/shortcode slide, multiple and recurring scheduled channels.
 Longer term goals include a widgets bar for displaying Time, Weather and other widgets.

 = Missing feature? =